Last Updated on September 18, 2020

 Spectrum: So the practice of providing in-depth content that answers a searcher’s question, that’s linked to relevant and related topics (entities), is still a valid approach.
 Making sure the link text is rich with relevant information helps in showing the relationship between entities, nodes, web pages.
 You’re not putting a link to just put a link on the page.
 You’re looking at what is considered high value (relevant entities), not simply nouns or “things” on the page.

 Bill: Yes.
 Let’s say you have a person on your team named “Michael Jackson.”
 You want to make sure that he’s not confused with the singer or the former head of Homeland Security.
 You put information unique and specific to that Michael Jackson.
 You disambiguate the “Michael Jackson” entity by linking to his LinkedIn page or website bio.

 Here’s another example: “horse.”
-To an equestrian, a horse is an animal you ride.
+To an equestrian, a horse is an animal your ride.
 To a carpenter, a horse is a tool.
-To a gymnast, a horse is a piece of exercise equipment.
+To a gymnast, it’s a piece of exercise equipment.
 You want to put context terms on your page to make it clear what meaning of “horse” you mean.

 Spectrum: Therefore, you put information on the page that explains the context of the entity.

 Bill: Yes.
 In the early days of SEO, you literally had to have an exact match of keywords on the page for Google to figure it out.
 Contextual words don’t literally have to be proximate to each other.
 It just needs to be somewhere on the page.

 From a law career in the Delaware courts, Bill shifted to writing on the web and SEO in 1996.
 He contributes to Search Engine Journal, Moz, Search Engine Land, and Search News Central to name a few.
 For additional information and other articles from Bill, visit his blog SEO by the Sea.